Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/getting-started/vite.md

 ## Setup

-We're building a Vite project with Boosted from scratch, so there are some prerequisites and up front steps before we can really get started.
+We're building a Vite project with Boosted from scratch, so there are some prerequisites and upfront steps before we can really get started.
 This guide requires you to have Node.js installed and some familiarity with the terminal.

-1. **Create a project folder and setup npm.** We'll create the `my-project` folder and initialize npm with the `-y` argument to avoid it asking us all the interactive questions.
+1. **Create a project folder and set up npm.** We'll create the `my-project` folder and initialize npm with the `-y` argument to avoid it asking us all the interactive questions.

    ```sh
    mkdir my-project && cd my-project